logicuniverse/manifesto/README.md

 The fundamental crisis of modern software engineering is a **dimensional collapse**.
 For decades, we have been confined to the **Turing Tape**—a one-dimensional instruction stream (1D).
 This linear constraint, further calcified by the **von Neumann Architecture**, forces a complex, multi-dimensional logic topology to be flattened into a fragile string of hex and text.

-- **The von Neumann Bottleneck of Logic:** While the von Neumann architecture separated CPU from Memory, it inadvertently unified **Logic** with **Sequence**.
+- **The von Neumann Bottleneck of Logic:** While the von Neumann architecture separated CPU from Memory, it conflated **Logic** with **Sequence**.
 By forcing logic to exist only as a series of instructions fetched from a linear heap, we lost the ability to express the concurrent, multi-axial nature of logical reality.
 - **The Entanglement of Axes:** In a non-orthogonal 1D space, every action is a composite vector.
 "Calling a function" is a tangled mess: it simultaneously triggers execution (Y), defines a synchronization step (X), and resolves a logic source (Z).
 Because these dimensions are not independent, changing any aspect of a logic's behavior inevitably ripples through others, leading to "hidden coupling."
 - **The Fragility of Mutation:** In a continuous stream, every character is critical.
 A single typo or misplaced semicolon can mutate the entire sequence downstream.
 This **"Linear Text Gap"** is the primary barrier to both human maintainability and autonomous machine reasoning.
 - **The Context Overflow:** Because traditional code is flat and non-local, an observer must ingest the entire "tape" to reconstruct the intended topology.
 This leads to the inevitable exhaustion of context windows and cognitive capacity as systems scale.